-Many people across the country want to support local makers, and to own unique, individual items that can’t be found anywhere else.
-If you have a passion for crafting, starting a craft business in the UK can be a great way to make your hobby pay – whether you’re thinking of it as a side project or as a potential full-time career.
+So, if you have a passion for getting creative with your hands, setting up a craft business can be a great way to make your hobby pay – whether as a side project or a potential full-time business.

-Starting a craft business doesn’t need to be cripplingly expensive, especially if you’re starting with a small number of products.
+Starting a craft business doesn’t need to be expensive, especially if you’re making a small number of products to begin with.
 However, there are some startup costs involved.

-You may want to set aside some cash for marketing, but remember that some of it can be done on a shoestring.
-Take a look at our guide to the most important concepts in online marketing for more.
+You may want to set aside some cash for marketing, but remember that some of it can be done without spending much at all.
+Take a look at our complete small business marketing guide for more information.

-So now you’ve got the basics down, it’s time to get started.
+Are you ready to get going?
 Read on for our step-by-step guide to starting a craft business in the UK.

-If you’re thinking about starting a craft business, it’s likely you already have a crafty passion – whether it’s needlework, pottery, dressmaking, or anything else you can imagine.
+If you’re starting a craft business, it’s likely you already have a hobby – it could be anything from needlework to pottery or dressmaking.

-Your business plan is one of the most important documents you’ll write when starting your craft business.
-It'll act as a guide when starting out, but you should also go back to it regularly to see whether you’re hitting your goals and benchmarks.
+Your business plan is one of the most important documents when starting your craft business.
+It'll act as a guide when starting out, but you should also go back to it regularly to see whether you’re hitting your goals.

-Just as every business is unique, so too is every business plan.
-However, there are some key points to cover in the document, and there are some tried and tested ways of writing and structuring it.
-For more information, read our guide on how to write a business plan for a new company.
+But most business plans do generally follow the same format and there are tried and tested ways of structuring it.
+For more, read our guide to writing a business plan for a new company.

 Craft business owners should consider a range of different covers.

 Simply Business offers tailored insurance for craft businesses, letting you combine all the covers you need into a single policy.
-Compare insurance for crafters quotes.
+Compare insurance quotes for crafters.

-As a crafter, you rely heavily on great suppliers.
-The quality of your materials might well be one of your major selling points, and you need to make sure you’re getting exactly the right supplies at the right price.
+Crafters rely on great suppliers.
+The quality of your materials could be one of your major selling points, plus you need to make sure you’re getting the right supplies at the right price.

 Remember that when you're starting out, you're likely to need your suppliers more than they need you.
 Similarly, many suppliers will be unwilling to offer credit to brand new businesses, so you should be prepared to front the cash for your first orders.

-However, as your business grows, check in with your suppliers regularly to make sure you’re getting the best possible deal.
-You might be able to shave off some of your costs just by asking.
+However, as your business grows, check with your suppliers regularly to make sure you’re getting the best deal.
+You might be able to reduce your costs just by asking.

-There’s a wealth of sales opportunities online for craft businesses.
-Etsy is the best-known craft ‘marketplace’, and offers the opportunity to put yourself right in front of customers who are already interested in craft products.
-But you might also consider setting up your own online shop, which can now be done very cheaply – or even for free.
+There are lots of online opportunities for craft businesses.
+Etsy is the best-known craft ‘marketplace’, and lets you put yourself in front of customers who are already interested in craft products.
+But you can also set up your own online shop, which can be done very cheaply – or even for free.

-Many people start craft businesses as a side project, or simply as a way of making their hobby pay.
-However, there’s great potential for expansion in this field, particularly as interest in craft products and their creators continues to grow.
+Many people start craft businesses as a side project, or as a way of making their hobby pay.
+However, there’s great potential for expansion, particularly as interest in craft products and their creators continues to grow.

 6th Floor99 Gresham StreetLondonEC2V 7NG